 aka Metropolitan Anthony of Sourozh

 So it was that my phone rang one Tuesday morning in Camden Town.
-“It’s The Met!!” whispered my boarder, who had taken the call.
+“It’s The Met!!” whispered my boarder, who had taken the call in a state of awe.
 The Met had rung to congratulate me on “Rough Ways in Prayer” and to say how much he admired it.
 I have no idea how he found me!
 When I told him that without his input the book would never have taken shape, he answered: “Paul, where you provide the meat I am happy to provide the gravy!”
 It was a gracious affirmation from God – and from “The Met” – of all that I hope and believe this book carries.
 The Met was later to offer me his very generous assistance in putting together another little volume, “My Dinner with Anton”!